Circumcision No Longer a Routine Surgical Procedure

 In studies of women in Somalia, where virtually all females undergo FGM, approval of female circumcision appears universal irrespective of educational or economic status.

-Reasons for wanting circumcision commonly relate to the erroneous but still widespread belief that Islamic religion requires it, and the equally widespread belief that no man will marry an "uncircumcised" girl.
+Reasons for wanting circumcision commonly relate to the erroneous but still widespread belief that Islamic religion requires it, and the equally widespread belief that no man will marry an uncircumcised girl.
 The connection between female circumcision and adult status is so entrenched that Somali women have great difficulty conceiving that it is not a necessary part of womanhood.
 In view of previous legislative failures, the education of medical students, nurses, midwives and the general public is seen as the only way to eventually change social attitudes, and subsequently reduce the incidence of FGM.

 With an estimated 85 to 114 million women having been circumcised around the world, and with some 5500 girls undergoing the procedure each day, its acceptability clearly relates to the society and perspective from which it is being viewed.
 In the West, the circumcision of male infants has had the same widespead acceptance and long-term history.

 Children will likely continue to be governed by the viewpoints of their parents, but a new era of human rights and children's rights has brought a new variable into the equation.
 The physician who performs circumcision may someday find himself subject to legislative sanction, or even be charged with sexual assault.
-A May 1994 decision of the Supreme Court of Canada placed the best interest of the child above parental rights.
+A May 1994 External link decision of the External link Supreme Court of Canada placed the best interest of the child above parental rights.

 In the 1990s, circumcision clearly can no longer be regarded as a routine procedure.